 The consequences of tick-borne encephalitis in humans include all kinds of neurological and psychiatric complications.
 They are observed in 10–20% of cases.
 For example, if during the course of the disease a person had a decrease in immunity, this will lead to persistent paresis and paralysis.

-In practice, there were lightning-fast forms of tick-borne encephalitis, leading to lethal complications during the first days of the onset of the disease.
-The number of deaths ranges from 1 to 25%, depending on the option.
+In practice, fulminant forms of tick-borne encephalitis have been encountered, leading to fatal complications during the first days of the onset of the disease.
+The number of deaths ranges from 1 to 25% depending on the variant.
 The Far Eastern type of the disease is accompanied by the maximum number of irreversible consequences and deaths.

-In addition to the severe course and unusual forms of the disease, there are complications of tick-borne encephalitis related to other organs and systems:
+In addition to the severe course and unusual forms of the disease, there are complications of tick-borne encephalitis affecting other organs and systems:

 • pneumonia;